weihaolun/bikesharing/README.md

 <img width="1440" alt="7  Top Starting and Ending Locations" src="https://user-images.githubusercontent.com/84211948/133383991-017f5068-f1be-4908-9596-601eb0689f56.png">

 **8. Average Trip Duration**

+This page includes two area charts of the average duration of bike rides by age.
+The top chart is generated from the raw data, where we can see the birth year as early as 1885.
+By common sense, we can conclude that this set of data must contain invalid data.
+Besides unrealistic data, the birth year of 1969 also stands out as an outlier.
+It is possible that 50-year-old users in average rides for the longest duration as 50 an age that people start to pay more attention to health.
+However, it could be a very extreme case and is hard to determine the validity.
+The cause to the invalid data might be that users, especially unsubscribed users input a random birth year while registering as many people consider age as a privacy.

+To keep the sufficiency of the analysis, we should filter out invalid data and outlier for a more accurate analysis.
+I chose birth year range from 1945 to 2002 and removed 1969.
+We can see a more consistent data from the adjusted area chart below.
+In this chart, we see a significant increase in trip duration after 1994.
+Therefore, users at 25-year-old and below have longer trip durations.

 <img width="1440" alt="8  Average Trip Duration" src="https://user-images.githubusercontent.com/84211948/133384688-78bac614-f601-48cb-99ac-01cea5a19a62.png">

 ## III.
 Summary